 Where to Stay in Rome with Kids in Our Expert Opinion

-From sightseeing in Centro Storico to a taste of Italy in Testaccio, here we're sharing Rome's best neighbourhoods for the whole family.
+From sightseeing in Centro Storico to a taste of Italy in Testaccio, here we're sharing Rome's best neighbourhoods for the whole family

 Ah, travelling with children.
 Isn’t it just the

 When thinking about where to stay in Rome with kids, you want to be right at the centre of the action.
 Forget getting public transport or walking for 20 minutes (this feels like 20 years when you’re under 10, and when you're with anyone under 10 for that matter).
 While definitions of the exact area that makes up the city centre vary, we take it to mean the central area comprising many of the main attractions, including the Colosseum, The Tiber, Villa Borghese and Porta Pia.
 The historic centre of this city is hard to beat for families - it’s beautiful, ancient and easily walkable.
 You’ll have easy access to attractions including the Pantheon and the Travi Fountain, which your kids will look at for two seconds then go straight back to their smartphones.

 If you’re the kind of parents who love nothing more than spending a weekend morning drinking oat milk lattes and browsing vintage shops, Testaccio is the Roman neighbourhood of your dreams.
 Dynamic, edgy and off the tourist radar, but still with an exceptionally family-friendly feel (shouts of ‘bella bambino’ will follow you down the streets as you walk around), the area’s foundations are comprised of a huge mound of discarded roman amphoras, or jars, from ancient times.
 Yep, that’s right - you’re holidaying on a gigantic heap of recycling.
 The bars and trattorias (ask for a mezza porzione, or half portion, for smaller travellers) of Testaccio are second to none, and the market of fresh produce and street food is perfect for both toddlers and teenagers.
 This neighbourhood is guaranteed to keep the young ones entertained and is definitely a favourite on our list of where to stay in Rome with kids.

 Unfortunately, you can’t stay in the Pope’s apartment (although we wouldn’t put anything past our home critics here at Plum Guide, so keep an eye out).
 However, the area surrounding Vatican City is ideally located for visiting the smallest sovereign state in the world - and even better, it’s a very quiet place to stay once the sun sets, so is a great option for those with little Romans who need early nights.
 And there we have it, our expert guide to where to stay in Rome with kids.
 Enjoy your trip.